Proposed Tariffs on Chinese Goods Has the Apparel Industry Scrambling

 “There is no place we can purchase hemp fabric.
 We can’t purchase it from Europe, Vietnam or the United States.
 Only China does what we purchase.
 There is no option,” he said.
 He could switch to another fabric, but hemp has been the company’s calling card ever since he started making hemp T-shirts in 1996.
 He now cuts and sews about 1,500 to 2,000 men’s and women’s T-shirts a week.

-An additional 15 percent tariff on textiles is just one part of the growing trade dilemma with China.
+More tariffs on top of current textile tariffs is just one part of the growing trade dilemma with China.
 The Trump administration is now threatening to impose up to 25 percent tariffs on just about all goods coming from China, which would include apparel and footwear as well as all apparel components, from zippers and buttons to trims and embellishments.

 The effect on the U.S. retail industry as well as clothing and shoe importers would be tremendous.
 “Our members are freaked out,” said Steve Lamar, the executive vice president of the American Apparel & Footwear Association, whose hundreds of members encompass some of the largest importers and manufacturers in the United States.
 They include VF Corp., PVH Corp., Ralph Lauren Corp., Perry Ellis International Inc. and Bloomingdale’s.